Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 Know It:

-1. If you get your bike fit every few years, you can get your cleats set up for the right alignment and you can (and should) go with less float.
+1. If you get your bike fit every few years, you can get your cleats set up for the right alignment and amount of float.

-3. Speedplay’s float is nearly frictionless and feels totally free; Shimano’s float has somewhat more friction and Look’s more still.
-This is more of a preference than a performance difference.
+7. Speedplay’s float is nearly frictionless and feels totally free; Shimano and Time cleat float have somewhat more friction, and Look’s has more still.
+This is more of a fit preference than a performance difference.

-Axle Length – Pedal systems come standard with 53mm long axles between the crank and centerline of the pedal.
+Axle Length – Most pedal systems come standard with between 51 and 53mm long axles between the crank and centerline of the pedal.
 This distance is called the “Q-Factor.”
 If you have wide hips, some hip or leg asymmetry, or limited flexibility, you may need longer axles or “spindles” to make pedaling more efficient and more comfortable.

 Know It: